 Life is Easier with Omnipod

-After she was diagnosed with diabetes, Kathleen was treated the typical way most Type 2s are: with metformin, some pamphlets on diet and exercise, and a prescription for a glucose meter and test strips.
-After a few frustrating months of inconsistent glucose management, she started insulin therapy.
+After she was diagnosed with diabetes, Kathleen was treated the typical way most type 2s are: with metformin, some pamphlets on diet and exercise and a prescription for a blood glucose meter and test strips.
+After a few frustrating months of inconsistent blood glucose management, she started insulin therapy.
 For nearly two years, she was injecting insulin five times a day.

 No Stranger to Insulin Pumps